raven-ly/bias_in_ai/README.md

 #### Step 3: follow the instructions and run the notebook
 #### Note: the python scripts in the tools folder will help you edit morphed images

-Regarding making the PSE curve, I also found Krosh lab's OSF project: https://osf.io/jhakd/, which might be helpful I am still adding more comments to the repo.
+Regarding making the PSE curve, I also found Krosh lab's OSF project: https://osf.io/jhakd/, which might be helpful.
+I am still adding more comments to the repo.
 Please let me know if there's anything confusing.